-The gas valve has an adjustable internal regulator for controlling burner manifold pressure.
-Burner manifold pressure is listed on the furnace rating plate.
+The gas valve has two adjustable internal regulator for controlling burner manifold pressure.
+Burner manifold high fire and low fire pressures are listed on the furnace rating plate.

 12.4 LEAK TESTING

 All new gas piping installations should be pressure tested as specified by CAN/CSA-B149.1 & 2, or NFPA 54 ANSI Z223.1 or ANSI/NFPA 58, "Standard for the Storage and Handling of Liquefied Petroleum Gases."